 Super-fast fingers and full entry fee which is due immediately.
 Entries are snapped up and sold out in seconds, and if your fingers are too slow and you’ve spent all your money on a 4th bike then you can always enter their lottery system.

 From my personal experience

 I was fortunate to get an opportunity from Pitstop to do the Cape Epic in 2015 and team up with a buddy, Malclom Isaacs, really good bike handling skills, fit and fast, raced BMX when he was younger.
-And still talented, podium placer on provincial XC series.
+And still talented podium placer in XC and gravel racing.

 Training blocks: To simulate the back to back demands of the Cape Epic I did Cape Pioneer Trek in middle of October, Wine2Whales begin of November, a block of distance and elevation at the end of December and then Twanka Trek in February.